La Civilización de

 -Links to free books about ancient India, classified and commented

 This section, updated periodically, compiles links to 300 books, which are scattered through the web, covering all aspects of ancient Indian civilization.
-They must be:
+They are:

 They are classified by subject and divided into three pages.
 One page links to Dictionaries, Grammars and History books.
 The next page links to Religious and Philosophical books.
 The third one links to books on Literature, Science & Art (including image databases).
 Each one is accompanied by a brief commentary telling about the scope and nature of the work.